Rockfort Express: Rakes

 The Rockfort Superfast Express is one of the very few prestigious trains in the Indian Railways to have coaches of all the six classes of Indian Railway.
 It was running with 22 LHB coaches including an AC First Class, AC 2-Tier, First class, AC 3-tier, Sleeper Class and General Sitting compartments.
 It is nicknamed as VIP Train since its inception, because it's one of the few trains in olden days of IR to have AC compartments and that many famous politicians and wealthy people patronise it.
 It is also nicknamed Sleep-killer train as this train reaches its destination in both directions in early hours of morning, as a result of speeding up of this train due to double electrified chord line.
 First Class coaches were removed in May 2014, as per railway policy.

 New LHB (Linke Hofmann Busch) coaches has been allotted for this train.
 The train runs with LHB coaches from 26 September 2016, due to this the Composition of the train has been changed to accommodate Generator cars with 22 coaches.
 Later due to greater demand of Unreserved coaches additional GS was added and now running with 22 same coaches, making it one of few LHB trains to run with 22 coaches.
 The train usually runs to full capacity.
 (Note: The coach composition is subject to change.)

 Coach composition

 In total 22 coaches are there.
 It includes One AC First Class (1A), AC 2 Tier (2A), AC 3 Tier (3A), Sleeper Class (SL), Unreserved general sitting coach (UR) and End on Generators (EOG).
+Earlier was WDP-3A pull this train, now WAP 7 and WAP-5 take a turn to pull as the entire route was fully electrified.